chenaciousD/website/content/projects/startup/index.md

 # Velocity
 A shared perspective and expectation of speed and progress.
-- `Learning` How fast and willing are you to learn new skills?
+- `Learning` How fast and willing are you to learn?
 - `Execution` How quickly can you execute?
-- `Decision-making` How quickly can you make decisions with limited information?
+- `Decision-making` How quickly can you make decisions?

 # Foundations
 Shared ideas around passion, purpose and practice.